 - Feel valued and part of a team

 - Improve health

-And with a ‘job for life’ fast disappearing over the horizon, individuals can take a Gap Year before University; a Sabbatical during their professional life; and a Gap Year as they enter retirement.
+With a ‘job for life’ fast disappearing over the horizon, individuals can take a Gap Year before University or a Sabbatical during their professional life.
 Enlightened companies, such as Shell, provide employees with a Sabbatical, usually spent working in the community.
 As do some countries: Belgium has a Time Credit system which entitles employees a once-only year’s absence from their job, to prevent burn-out and provide an opportunity to pursue other important things in life.